eschaefer/babel-plugin-framer-x/README.md

 # `babel-plugin-framer-x`

-This plugin lets you directly use a Framer X components in a larger React application.
+This plugin lets you directly use Framer X components in a larger React application.
 It removes two things that normally you need to do by-hand:

 - All imported values from `framer`;
 - All `propertyControls` class properties.